MikeDacre/fyrd/README.rst

  - Autoadjusting of job options based on queue features (i.e. implement a 'max' option and try to guess the max cores available for a request on any machine)
  - Allow users to define their own keyword arguments in their configuration
- - Move queue parsing code out of the queue class and into separate parsing functions.
-Right now the `update()` method of `Queue` is definitely a god function and could potentially become unstable.

 If you have any other feature suggestions please email them to me at mike.dacre@gmail.com or open an issue.